eldbxor/Android-BLE-Scanner-Recorder/README.md

 # About this app
-This app is a service that checks commuting using the beacons automatically. <br />
-api version is available from 19 (kitkat) to 23 (Marshmallow).

 This app scan and record advertising bluetooth data. <br />
 you can change scan period.
 Scan periods are Low Latency, Balanced, Low Power and Opportunistic. <br />
 Also you can save scan result to excel form(.xls). <br />